Trees

 White-flowering

-Another sweetly scented honeysuckle, this one with white flowers, pink in bud.
-Gallon pots.
-4 larger plants at $15 plus 8 at $10 each.
+Another sweetly scented honeysuckle, this one with white flowers, pink in bud. $10.
+4 one-gallon pots.

 Jasmine Stephan Pink